EFForg/https-everywhere-standalone/README.md

+Please note that this is a research project for testing the viability of this solution.
+Because of this we can't commit to maintain, introduce new features, nor fix bugs.

 # HTTPS Everywhere Standalone

 [HTTPS Everywhere](https://www.eff.org/https-everywhere) is a project which seeks to standardize usage of the secure HTTPS transport layer over antiquated HTTP.
 HTTPS Everywhere maintains a list of sites that support HTTPS, and redirects requests if a user attempts to visit HTTP using a browser addon.